Asymmetric routing with SR Linux in EVPN VXLAN fabrics

 Note

-The server/host (image used is ghcr.io/srl-labs/network-multitool) login credentials is user/multit00l.
+The server/host (image used is ghcr.io/srl-labs/network-multitool) login credentials are user/multit00l.

 The end goal of this post is to ensure that host s1 can communicate with both s2 (same subnet) and s3 (different subnet) using an asymmetric routing model.
 To that end, the following IPv4 addressing is used (with the IRB addressing following a distributed, anycast model):